darthbatman/simplified-ECON/README.md

 The `autophrase_comparison.ipynb` notebook is a novel contribution, and can be used to compare the extracted concept results of the AutoPhrase and ECON pipelines.

+Additionally, the `method_evaluation.ipynb` notebook is a novel contribution, and can be used to evaluate the performance of the AutoPhrase, [PRDR Phrase Detection](https://github.com/harrywsh/phrase-detection), and ECON pipelines.

 ## Usage

 ### Environment